emapco/chemberta3/README.md

 Table 8 compares the ChemBERTa and MoLFormer models pretrained on ZINC and PubChem datasets of varying sizes on various classification datasets and reports ROC AUC scores (Higher is better).
 We used DeepChem scaffold splits and pretrained ChemBERTa models on the ZINC 10M and 100M dataset.

 ![Table 8](./results/images/Deepchem-splits-benchmark3.png)

+## Legacy Code and Outdated Sections

+This project evolved through several stages, and some parts of the codebase reflect earlier versions used during initial experimentation.
+While these sections are no longer actively maintained, they are preserved for transparency and reproducibility.

+### Notes on Legacy Code
+- Used for generating early results and prototypes.
+- May not be compatible with the current codebase or environment.
+- Not recommended for new experiments unless reproducing specific past results.

+### Where to Find Legacy Code
+- `chemberta3/` – Contains deprecated training and evaluation pipelines.
+- The initial benchmark results can be found in `chemberta3/results` folder.

+For all current workflows, refer to the updated scripts and documentation in the main directories.

 ## Citations